University of Minnesota: Football

 Huntington Bank Stadium replaced the Hubert H. Humphrey Metrodome as the Gophers' home stadium in 2009.

 The Minnesota Golden Gophers are one of the oldest programs in college football history.
 They have won seven national championships and 18 Big Ten Conference Championships.
 The Golden Gophers played their first game on September 29, 1882, a 4–0 victory over Hamline University, St. Paul.
 In 1887, the Golden Gophers played host to the Wisconsin Badgers in a 63–0 victory.
 With the exception of 1906, the Golden Gophers and Badgers have played each other every year since.
 The 128 games played against each other make this the most played rivalry in NCAA Division I FBS college football.

 During their illustrious history, the Golden Gophers achieved a remarkable feat with a three-peat national championship run from 1934 to 1936.
 This period solidified their reputation as a powerhouse in the sport, leaving an indelible mark on college football history.
-To date, this remains the highest consecutive championship count in NCAA Division I FBS college football history, a record shared with the Georgia Bulldogs.
+To date, this remains the highest consecutive championship count in NCAA Division I FBS college football history.

 In 1981, the Golden Gophers played their last game in Memorial Stadium.
 Between 1982 and 2008, the school played their home games in the Hubert H. Humphrey Metrodome in downtown Minneapolis.
 They moved back to campus on September 12, 2009, when their new home, TCF Bank Stadium, opened with a game against the Air Force Falcons of the U.S. Air Force Academy.
 Often referred to as The Bank, the stadium was renamed Huntington Bank Stadium in June 2021 to reflect the acquisition of TCF Bank by Huntington Bank.

 Basketball

 The Golden Gophers have played basketball home games in Williams Arena since 1928.

 The Golden Gophers men's basketball team has won two National Championships, two National Invitation Tournament (NIT) Championships, and eight Big Ten Regular Season Championships.
 They also have fourteen NCAA Tournament appearances, including a Final Four appearance in 1997 and three Sweet 16 appearances.
-Overall the Golden Gophers have a 15-13 record in the NCAA tournament with their highest ranking being a 1 seed in 1997.
+Overall the Golden Gophers have a 15–13 record in the NCAA tournament with their highest ranking being a 1 seed in 1997.
 However, because of NCAA sanctions for academic fraud, all postseason appearances from 1994 to 1998—in the NCAA Tournament in 1994, 1995, and 1997 and NIT in 1996 and 1998—were vacated.
-With these seasons removed the Gophers have gone 9-10 in the NCAA tournament with a highest ranking of the 2 seed in 1984.
-Most recently, in April 2014 the Golden Gophers defeated SMU to win the NIT championship at Madison Square Garden in New York City.
+With these seasons removed, the Gophers have gone 9–10 in the NCAA tournament with a highest ranking of the 2 seed in 1984.
+In April 2014, the Golden Gophers defeated SMU to win the NIT championship at Madison Square Garden in New York City.

 The Golden Gophers women's basketball team has enjoyed success in recent years under Pam Borton, including a Final Four appearance in 2004.
-The Golden Gophers have a 12-10 record in the NCAA tournament with their highest ranking being a 3 seed in 2005.
+The Golden Gophers have a 12–10 record in the NCAA tournament with their highest ranking being a 3 seed in 2005.
 Overall, they have ten NCAA Tournament appearances and three Sweet 16 appearances.